CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="HungryGames..fetchPatreonSettings..onSettingResponse"></a>

 #### fetchPatreonSettings~onSettingResponse(err, info, p, setting) ℗
-After retreiving a player's settings, update their data with the relevant values.
+After retrieving a player's settings, update their data with the relevant values.

 **Kind**: inner method of [<code>fetchPatreonSettings</code>](#HungryGames..fetchPatreonSettings)